vonmillhausen/sf2000/README.md

 ---

 ## Document Version History
+- `20240514 - 1.51`: Added a note to the Firmware section indicating that all firmware dates are relative to 2023 (thanks to `uli42` for the suggestion!)

 - `20240505 - 1.50`: Updated [the custom firmware FAQ](#is-there-any-custom-firmware) to reference the new [porting of the GB300 stock firmware](#gb300-firmware-ported) to the SF2000.

 - `20240429 - 1.49`: Updated date in [the custom firmware FAQ](#is-there-any-custom-firmware).
 Corrected some image paths.
 Identified the usage of `mhg4s.ihg`, `zaqrc.olc` and `help.lis` resources files (thanks to `nummacway` for the hint!).